Ericky14/ember-file-manager-example-server/README.md

 To properly work, the server might need some changes as it was originally designed based on the use for a specific project.
 Anyone is free to contribute to it.

-The backend DB is mongoDB.
+The backend DB is mongoDB and it uses LDAP to authenticate users.

 ## Notes